Rhode Island Divorce Mediation

 Co-mediation in Rhode Island Divorce Mediation

-In co-mediation, the divorcing couple talks with a team of 2 professionals, namely a social worker and a legal professional.
-The discussion between these 4 people results in the divorcing couple gaining a view of the mental health field as well as the legal field.
-In case, the dispute comprises of both the children and the economical concerns, then these can be resolved better.
-Due to co-mediation, the parent planning which results is profitable to both, the children and the parents.
+In co-mediation, the divorcing couple talks with a team of two professionals, namely a social worker and a legal professional.
+In case the dispute comprises of both the children and their economical concerns, then these can be resolved better.
+Due to co-mediation, the finally decided parent is usually found to be profitable to both, the children and the parents.
+One significant advantage associated with this process is that the third party provides its views without any prejudice or bias.

 Finalizing the divorce after mediation

 During mediation, all the disputed topics (like terms of separation, parenting plans, visitation schedules, property and financial settlements etc) are discussed and a Memorandum of Understanding which explains the settlement is prepared.
 This memorandum is signed by both the parties.
-Both the parties select a lawyer who reviews the signed memorandum and converts it into a Marital Settlement Agreement.
+Both the parties select a lawyer who reviews the signed memorandum and converts it into a marital settlement agreement.
 This agreement is presented in the Court and there is a hearing during which both the parties are present.
 However, this hearing is merely a formality.
-Moreover, this is the singular occasion when the parties have to be present in the Court.
+Moreover, this is the single occasion when the parties have to be present in the court.

 Comparing mediation and litigation

-• As the parenting plans, spousal support plans and child support plans are mutually acceded to during mediation, it is more likely that the plans would be adhered to in the future.
+• Because the parenting plans, spousal support plans, and child support plans are mutually accepted during the mediation session, it is more likely that the plans would be adhered to in the future

-If the spouses may feel a lack of fairness in the judge’s decision or due to the bitterness promoted during the litigation, the divorced partners may not feel committed to the judge’s plans
+If the spouses feel a lack of fairness in the judge's decision or due to the bitterness promoted during the litigation, the divorced partners might not feel committed to the judge's plans.

 The deciding factors in litigation are the relative aggressiveness of the opposing lawyers and the relative stamina of the divorcing spouses for Court battle